Letter from the Chair

 What is Global Studies?

-Global Studies is an emergent field concerned with understanding the historical and contemporary phenomenon of globalization in all its aspects.
-Although global phenomena have been studies for many decades, global studies as a field developed largely after the turn of the 21st century and has expanded exponentially since the first programs were founded in Asian, European, and American universities in the 1990s.
-Moving away from conventional state-based notions of international order, the field of global studies seeks to promote critical reflection on how the world works as an interlinked, interactive set of processes and relationships that operate across broad spheres of experience, from the social to the political, the economic to the cultural, the religious to the environmental, the legal to the technological, the scientific to the subjective.
+Global Studies is a growing field concerned with understanding the historical and contemporary phenomenon of globalization in all its aspects.
+Although global phenomena have been studied for many decades, global studies as a field developed largely after the turn of the 21st century and has expanded exponentially since the first programs were founded in Asian, European, and American universities in the 1990s.
+Moving away from conventional state-based notions of the international order, the field of global studies seeks to promote critical reflection on how the world works as an interlinked, interactive set of processes and relationships that operate across broad spheres of experience.

 Faculty in Global Studies

-Faculty related to the Global Studies program are engaged in a wide range of interdisciplinary research agendas which utilize approaches from the humanities and social sciences to provide perspectives that are historical, critical, and engaged.
-These faculty teach and conduct research in the department’s three thematic concentrations: (i) global culture, ideology, and religion; (ii) global political economy, development, and environment; and (iii) global governance, civil society, and human rights.
+Global Studies faculty are engaged in a wide range of interdisciplinary research agendas which utilize approaches from the humanities and social sciences to provide perspectives that are historical, critical, and engaged.
+Faculty teach and conduct research in the department’s three thematic concentrations: (i) global culture, ideology, and religion; (ii) global political economy, development, and environment; and (iii) global governance, civil society, and human rights.
 Core faculty are augmented by affiliate faculty who teach undergraduate and graduate courses and by distinguished visiting faculty.
 A total of over thirty-five faculty participate directly in the program.
 (See our Faculty page.)

 Graduate Program in Global Studies

+The MA program welcomed its first cohort in fall 2005 and the PhD program in fall 2015.
+The PhD Program is the first of its kind at a Tier-1 Research University in the United States, and the first within the University of California system.
+It is a stand-alone degree and is separate from our highly successful terminal MA in Global Studies, which has been operating since 2006.
 In fall 2003 a graduate-level PhD Emphasis in Global Studies was created, supported by the departments of Anthropology, English, History, Political Science, Religious Studies, and Sociology departments, and coordinated by Global Studies.
-The PhD program welcomed it's first cohort in fall 2015.
-The PhD Program is the first of its kind at a Tier-1 Research University in the United States, and the first within the University of California system.
-It is a stand-alone degree (approximately 5-6 years) and is separate from our highly successful terminal MA in Global Studies.

 Undergraduate Major in Global Studies